seagullbird/BLEXT/README.md

 - dev6.2: Implemented drafts feature.
 BUGs remain.
 (Errors occur when visiting illicit routes.)
 - dev7.0: Added `category` and `tags` support.
 Abandoned `blog_parser.py` (Not deleted yet).
 - dev7.0.1: Unfinished `cats` & `tags` pages and routes.
-- dev8.0: Completed `cats` & `tags`, inplemented editing function in blog page, `edit` button. —— Completed almost everything I intended to inplement.
+- dev8.0: Completed `cats` & `tags`, implemented editing function in blog page, `edit` button. —— Completed almost everything I intended to implement.
 Except: Funtion for the `Help` button in editor page; Both front and backend input validation; POTENTIAL BUGS and NASTY FRONT PAGES.
+- dev8.1: Fixed issue: re-editing of an exsiting blog will create a new blog instead of covering the old one.